 This means that I quickly noticed that every park I built was a repeat of the last park’s basic layout.
 You can drop rides anywhere and use sign posts to direct visitors around, but it seemed far simpler and more profitable to build every park as a loop.
 Snacks would get guests ready for the day, rides would amp them up, which paired with shops that took their cash.
-Regardless of how you do it, the point here is not in building a fun park, but in figuring out the underlying system and then ways to exploit it.
+Regardless of how you do it, the point here is not in building a fun park, but in figuring out the underlying system and the ways to exploit it.
 Despite its cute and whimsical exterior, this is entirely a capitalism simulator – it’s not about the rides, or really even building the park you want to build, it’s entirely about squeezing every last dollar from your visitors.
 I suspect there’s only a handful of park designs that do that with maximum efficiency.

 Finally, the interface is smart and simple, but only through extended practice.
-Your first few sessions will be befuddling disasters, and you’ll almost certainly need to rely on an external FAQ somewhere.
-It takes time to learn where everything is and why that setting is important, and for better and worse, much of the game’s mechanics aren’t explained up front.
+Your first few sessions will be befuddling disasters and you’ll almost certainly need to rely on an external FAQ somewhere.
+It takes time to learn where everything is and why that setting is important, while for better and worse, much of the game’s mechanics aren’t explained up front.
 For example, another early game treated me to a chorus of coughing and “eww!”s.
 I looked around the park trying to spot the problem, thinking perhaps someone had a cold and “viral outbreak” was another contingency I had to plan for.
 Instead, it took far too long to realize that the toilets were not being cleaned by the handyman I thought I assigned, inciting guests to vomit as they pass.
 Other guests would come across the vomit and vomit themselves.
 It was a chunky conga line leading almost all the way back to the entrance.